loda-lang/loda-cpp/validator/README.md

 # Validator

 This page comprises information for setting up a worker node in the validation mode.
-In this mode, LODA fetches submitted programs from the API server, validates them and adds them to the programs repository.
+In this mode, `loda` fetches submitted programs from the [API server](https://github.com/loda-lang/loda-api), validates them and adds them to the [programs repository](https://github.com/loda-lang/loda-programs).
 It also checks and updates existing programs.

 ## Recommended VM Setup

 * 2 vCPUs
-* 2 GB main memory (reserve 1 GB per vCPU)
+* 2 GB main memory (1 GB per vCPU)
-* Pre-emptive ('spot') mode for cost saving (restarts are fine)
 * 30 GB root disk
 * Latest Ubuntu LTS image
+* Pre-emptive ('spot') mode for cost saving (restarts are fine)
 * SSH access only (no HTTP/HTTPS access)

 ## GitHub Access